nihil-momenti/music_moves/report/discussion.rst

 Otherwise the skin colour detection could be improved, using a more complex set of boundary conditions such as those found by Wang, Ren, Jiang and Ipson [wang]_ could provide better detection of just the areas of interest.

-With this a better blob determination algorithm could also be used, with better tracking of the previous frames hands and tracking all contours in each frame automatic subtraction of noise could be achieved.
+With this a better blob determination algorithm could also be used.
+By tracking all contours in the last few frames the algorithm could identify noise and ignore it as part of the outline of the hands.

 Another possible improvement would be adding in background subtraction.
 One problem with this on the current system is the automatic brightness scaling,